yorkbill/get-support/bxnui.md

 Try again later.
 If you see this message again, go to the [{{site.data.keyword.Bluemix_notm}} status page](https://cloud.ibm.com/status?selected=status){: external} to check whether a service or component has an issue.
 If the problem continues, go to [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external}.

 ## BXNUI0073E
-**Message**: Information about the uploaded certificates could not be retrieved.
+**Message**: Information about the uploaded certificates might not be retrieved.

 Try again later.
 If the problem continues, go to [{{site.data.keyword.Bluemix_notm}} Support](https://{DomainName}/unifiedsupport/supportcenter){: external}.